josefutbult-software/Windows-Setup/README.md

 Select _Windows Terminal_ as Default terminal application.

 Go to the Ubuntu/Linux profile.

-Select `/mnt/c/Users/<Windows username>` as your starting directory.

-Turn on _Run this profile as Administrator_

 Go to _Appearance_ and select the _One Half Dark_ colorscheme.